 Hello!
 I’m Erin Roberts!
 I am a Black speculative fiction and game writer and a Provost’s Early Career Fellow in the English Department at UT-Austin.
 I primarily write about worlds that don’t yet (quite) exist – visions of the almost future, sideways glimpses into magic realms, quick trips into the land of the horrifyingly possible.
 I am also fascinated by people who embody one of my favorite Sondheim lyrics: nice is different than good.

 On the gaming and interactive side of things, I build worlds, develop lore, and write adventures for tabletop roleplaying games (TTRPGs) across systems.
-In 2023, I was selected as a Diana Jones Award Emerging Game Designer, and my recent credits include contributions to the Nebula Award finalist and silver ENnie award-winner for Best Adventure, Journeys Through the Radiant Citadel (D&D), featuring an adventure and a new location created as an homage/love letter to the Black experience in the US South, Pathfinder: Lost Omens Highhelm, which explores the dwarven city of Highhelm in incredible detail, and MCDM’s Arcadia 30, in an article that creates new mechanics and NPCs for folk magic in D&D 5E.
+In 2023, I was selected as a Diana Jones Award Emerging Game Designer, and contributed to the Nebula Award finalist and silver ENnie award-winner for Best Adventure, Journeys Through the Radiant Citadel (D&D), writing an adventure set in Godsbreath, a new location created as an homage/love letter to the Black experience in the US South.
+My recent credits include writing The Academy of the Reclamation for Lost Omens: Rival Academies, creating the mission Dead Quiet for The Triangle Agency, writing the fiction compilation Godsrain Prophecies (a collection of what-if flash fiction pieces featuring the deaths of many of the gods in Paizo’s Golarion setting), and creating some D&D compatible forms of magical mass transit for Horizons Issue 1.
 I’ve also been part of the script writing team for several seasons of the long-form audio narrative exergame Zombies, Run!, and created/coded two interactive fiction pieces.

 I am a graduate of the Odyssey Writers Workshop and hold an MFA from the University of Southern Maine.
 I’m proud to have been awarded the Speculative Literature Foundation’s 2017 Diverse Worlds Grant and Diverse Writers Grant and a 2019 Individual Artist Award from the Maryland State Arts Council, and been selected to attend Hedgebrook in 2022 and Storyknife in 2023 as a Writer in Residence.
 I’ve also had the honor of having one of my stories, “Sour Milk Girls,” included in the Best Science Fiction of the Year, vol. 4, The Year’s Best Dark Fantasy and Horror 2019, and the Year’s Best Science Fiction & Fantasy 2019.